Census in British India: Caste

 Linguistic differences also presented difficulties, with different spellings and pronunciations for similar castes and administrative attempts to create language-based caste categories that had not been known.
 George Grierson's Linguistic Survey of India had recorded 179 languages and 544 dialects, while the 1931 census, which covered a somewhat more extensive area, noted 225 languages.

 The 1872 and 1881 censuses attempted to classify people fundamentally according to the Varna mentioned in ancient texts.
 The broad caste basing proved not to reflect the realities of social relationships, but it was met with approval from scholars of Sanskrit and ancient texts.
 It also did not apply throughout the country.
 Furthermore, as Ibbetson and others in the Punjab realised after 1872, the Brahmanic system had no practical purpose from an administrative point of view.
 In 1881, Punjab abandoned the primary categorisation by varna that was used in other British Indian jurisdictions in that year and preferred instead to assign more weight to the category of occupation.
 In 1891, the other jurisdictions followed suit.

 Attempts continued to recognise the broad socio-economic implications of the varna system, but they were also applied inconsistently.
 William Chichele Plowden, the Commissioner in 1881, designated categories of Brahmans, Rajputs, Castes of Good Social Position, Inferior Castes and Non-Hindus or Aboriginal Castes; in 1921, the category of "depressed classes" was used; and in 1931 the nomenclature became "exterior classes".

 The 1901 census recorded 1646 distinct castes, which increased to 4147 in 1931.

+The first census results came in 1872.
+During the 1941 census, it was decided to merge the different caste groups under a single monolithic category – Hindu.